Embassy of Japan, Kyiv: History

-Until January 19, 1993, the Embassy of Japan in Ukraine was part-time Embassy of Japan in Moscow, Russia.
-On 14 February 2022, the embassy was temporarily relocated to Lviv, as fears mounted of a possible Russian invasion of Ukraine.
+Until January 19, 1993, the Embassy of Japan in Ukraine was a part-time Embassy of Japan in Moscow, Russia.
+On 14 February 2022, the embassy in Kyiv was temporarily closed with embassy operations relocated to a liaison office in Lviv.
+This followed a call by the embassy on 11 February for Japanese nationals in Ukraine to leave the country as fears mounted ahead of the Russian invasion of Ukraine.
+The embassy in Kyiv reopened in October 2022.

 Ambassadors to Ukraine

 List of Ambassadors of Japan to Ukraine: